-Generally speaking, if you are doing development or increasing the number of bedrooms you will need to engage a suitably qualified and experienced wastewater and stormwater designer to prepare a Site and Soil Report that assesses the suitability of your site to accommodate the proposed development and to also provide a design for onsite wastewater and stormwater services.
+Generally speaking, if you are extending, building a new structure and/or increasing the number of bedrooms you will need to engage a suitably qualified and experienced wastewater and stormwater designer(s).
+The designer will prepare a Site and Soil Report that assesses the suitability of your site to accommodate the proposal and to also provide a design for onsite wastewater and stormwater services.